RuChuanLin/az204-learning/1_Implement Azure App Service web apps/1_Explore Azure App Service/5_Discover App Service networking features.md

 ---

+There are two main deployment types for Azure App Service:

+- The multitenant public service hosts App Service plans in the Free, Shared, Basic, Standard, Premium, PremiumV2, and PremiumV3 pricing SKUs.
+- The single-tenant App Service Environment (ASE) hosts Isolated SKU App Service plans directly in your Azure virtual network.

 ## 1. Inbound Connections
 - **Multi-Tenant Front Ends**: Incoming traffic is routed by Azure’s front-end servers, which host many different customers’ apps.
 - **App-Assigned Address**: You can use a custom domain and SSL to map your own domain (e.g., `www.contoso.com`) to your App Service.